The users can setup a BigObject cluster from the master node by commands.

 Setup BigObjectc Cluster From Client

-A client node can join a master's or multiple masters' cluster automatically by setting proper environment variables when it's container is started.
+A client node can join a one or more clusters automatically by setting proper environment variables when it's container is started.

 |BO_CLUSTER_LIMIT||the maximum number of rows returned from a client|